Cervone Center for Learning

 *Prerequisite: Algebra I or Algebra I/LC, and Geometry or Geometry/LC

-Applied Algebra II/LC*
+Applied Algebra III/LC*

 *Prerequisite: Algebra II/LC

-Students will experience a multifaceted approach to Level I Spanish, which assumes no previous experience with world language study.
-Students will experience and practice Spanish for everyday situations through a variety of activities, including listening to and acting out short stories, role-plays, music, dance, and watching authentic videos.
-While an emphasis is placed on listening comprehension and speaking, students will also gain an understanding of Spanish language structures through basic reading and writing.
-Students will further enhance their understanding of the Spanish-speaking world by exploring Spanish traditions and making cross-cultural comparisons with their own culture.
+Students experience a multifaceted approach to Level I Spanish, which assumes no previous experience with world language study.
+Students experience and practice Spanish for everyday situations through a variety of activities, including listening to and acting out short stories, role-plays, music, dance, and watching authentic videos.
+While an emphasis is placed on listening comprehension and speaking, students also gain an understanding of Spanish language structures through basic reading and writing.
+Students further enhance their understanding of the Spanish-speaking world by exploring Spanish traditions and making cross-cultural comparisons with their own culture.

 *Prerequisite: Spanish I or Spanish I/LC